 Another potential problem with canceling a credit card is that it may lower the age of your credit accounts.
 Older cards are valuable because they are a sign of financial stability.

 It’s important to remember that credit cards shouldn’t be left entirely unused with a zero balance because the card issuer may simply close an inactive account.
 Even if you freeze or cut up your physical card, you should retain a record of its information so you can use it for a small purchase from time to time.
-If you are having problems with a low credit score, you can also check out one of the best credit card companies to get some help fixing your credit score.
+If you are having problems with a low credit score, you can also check out one of the best credit repair companies to get some help fixing your credit score.

 Impulsive measures such as canceling credit cards won’t change your behavior in the long run.
 Developing a healthy approach to your personal finances is a holistic process that involves establishing and living within a realistic budget.
 Get some help with consolidating your debts from one of the best debt relief companies and get back to financial freedom.